edamla/mediterraneanagency/_books/2021-09-01-hey-heart-are-tou-sorry.md

 # For adding excerpt add <!--more--> and break the line
 ---
-This fire within me is consuming me every mo- ment.
+This fire within me is consuming me every moment.
 I am melting, as if my conscience is inflicting the agony of the mistake I made...
 It hurts...
 It hurts so much that while I am alive, it feels like my flesh is being sliced apart...
 I say to myself, ‘How can I